invoiceninja/invoiceninja.github.io/source/docs/self-host-installation.md

 If you have root access to your system, then simply follow the Laravel [guide](https://laravel.com/docs/8.x/queues#supervisor-configuration) to configure the supervisor service to start and restart your queue.

-Forum memory @link470 also has the following guide to configure the Supervisor process on Ubuntu 22.04 using the following steps:
+Forum member @link470 also has the following guide to configure the Supervisor process on Ubuntu 22.04 using the following steps:

 #### Supervisor for Invoice Ninja Ubuntu 22.04 LTS